 Supporting the development of an open, interoperable and mature industry ecosystem for virtualized network functions running on cloud-like infrastructures.

-A key enabler for the success of 5G – and relevant to other telecoms network architectures – Network Functions Virtualisation (NFV) consolidates heterogenous hardware-based IT infrastructures onto standard servers, switches and storage.
+A key enabler for the success of 5G – and relevant to other telecoms network architectures – Network Functions Virtualisation (NFV) consolidates heterogeneous network equipment types onto standard IT servers, switches and storage.
 NFV is an essential aspect of modern network design, simplifying roll-out of new services while reducing deployment and operational costs.

 With the support of hundreds of organizations worldwide, the goal of our Industry Specification Group (ISG) on NFV is to create specifications that can accommodate today’s and tomorrow’s network requirements.